rbms-bsc/DCRMR/_pages/PPDM/Note-on-publication-statement.md

 ## 4.206.3 Notes from Publication statements

-<a name="4.206.3.1">4.206.3.1</a> Make a note on publication statement if the [publication statement](/DCRMR/docs/ppdm/Publication-statement/#4.20.3.2) is taken from a source other than the title page.
+<a name="4.206.3.1">4.206.3.1</a> Make a note on publication statement if any part of the publication statement is taken from a source other than the title page ([see 4.20.3.2](/DCRMR/docs/ppdm/Publication-statement/#4.20.3.2)).

-<a name="4.206.3.2">4.206.3.2</a> Make a note on publication statement if information is not transcribed in the [publication statement](/DCRMR/docs/ppdm/Publication-statement/#4.20.3.3) but is considered important.
+<a name="4.206.3.2">4.206.3.2</a> Make a note on publication statement if information is not transcribed in the publication statement but is considered important (see [4.30.3.3](/DCRMR/docs/ppdm/Publication-statement/#4.20.3.3)).

 <a name="4.206.3.3">4.206.3.3</a>  Make a note on publication statement if publication statements are transposed [publication statement](/DCRMR/docs/ppdm/Publication-statement/#4.20.4.2) indicating the original position of the transposed elements.